NYPL/metadata-documentation/workflows/importing/marc.md

 # Importing MARC Records
 {: .no_toc }

-This page describes how to create records in the Metadata Management System (MMS) by importing metadata from MARC records found in the Library catalog
+Describes how to create records in the Metadata Management System (MMS) by importing metadata from MARC records found in the Library catalog

 {: .note }
 If a MARC record contains a link to a finding aid, [import the finding aid](/metadata-documentation/workflows/importing/finding-aids) instead of the MARC record.